-In an effort to restore, preserve, and promote the cultural values behind the tradition of palm leaf manuscript production in the Cham community, Dr. Shine Toshihiko (Kyoto University, Japan) and the author have traveled to Bali, Indonesia where they could meet the contemporary Balinese masters in palm leaf writing.
+In an effort to restore, preserve, and promote the cultural values behind the tradition of palm leaf manuscript production in the Cham community, Dr. Shine Toshihiko (Kyoto University, Japan) and the author traveled to Bali, Indonesia to meet the contemporary Balinese masters in palm leaf writing.
 The Balinese were also influenced by Indian civilization, and their culture is one of the most similar cultures to the Cham in Southeast Asia.
-Upon arriving in Bali on December 3, 2013, thee team learned how to write letters on the palm leaves.
+Upon arriving in Bali on December 3, 2013, the team learned how to write letters on the palm leaves.
 Balinese informants said that from April to May each year they usually go up to the mountain and gather palm leaves.
 Then, after drying them, they use a sharp steel pen to inscribe the letters on the surface of the leaf.
-When the writing is done, they applied the black ink that was made out of powdered charcoal on each page of the leaves.
+When the writing is done, they apply black ink that was made out of powdered charcoal on each page of the leaves.

 After returning to Vietnam to study the palm leaf manuscript production of the Cham in April 2013, the team concluded that the typeface, method of writing, and the ink on the palm leaf surface of the Cham were very similar to those of the Balinese people.
-Since then, the author visited the Cham communities throughout Ninh Thuan and Binh Thuan provinces in Vietnam to find Cham priests who were interested in restoring the tradition of the palm leaf manuscript production among the Cham people.
-Finally, Basaih Nai Cao Liem, a forty-two year old Cham priest in Ninh Thuan, was able to locate the palm leaves that could be used as samples for manuscript production.
-Mr. Nai Cao Liem then took a trip to Tanh Linh district in Binh Thuan province to gather the palm leaves there.
+Since then, the author visited the Cham communities throughout Ninh Thuan and Binh Thuan provinces in Vietnam to find Cham priests who were interested in restoring the tradition of palm leaf manuscript production among the Cham people.
+Finally, Basaih Nai Cao Liem, a forty-two year old Cham priest in Ninh Thuan, was able to locate palm leaves that could be used as samples for manuscript production.
+Mr. Nai Cao Liem then took a trip to Tanh Linh district in Binh Thuan province to gather palm leaves.

 For manuscript production, palm leaves must be young and soft with no veins on the surface.
-Before writing letters on them, the leaves have traditionally been dried in the sun for two days before they were cut into pieces either 20-30 centimeters long and 4-5 centimeters wide, or 30-50 cm long and 5-8cm wide, depending on individual preference and the size of the leaves.
-Afterward, the palm leaves were dipped in water and then pressed by placing heavy objects on surface for 2-3 days to flatten them.
-After going through this process, the surface of the leaves became flat as paper.
-Then a sharp steel pen and powdered charcoal were used to inscribe letters on the palm leaves.
+Before writing letters on them, the leaves have traditionally been dried in the sun for two days before they were cut into pieces either 20-30 centimeters long and 4-5 centimeters wide, or 30-